jorisvandenbossche/scipy-lecture-notes/intro/language/reusing_code.rst

 .. tip::

-    Let us now execute the script interactively, that is inside the Ipython interpreter.
+    Let us now execute the script interactively, that is inside the IPython interpreter.
 This is maybe the most common use of scripts in scientific computing.

 .. note::

-    in Ipython, the syntax to execute a script is ``%run script.py``.
+    in IPython, the syntax to execute a script is ``%run script.py``.
 For example,

 .. sourcecode:: ipython